vebxohr/big-data-spark-project/README.md

 The first part of the project uses actions and transformations on Spark RDDs to analyse the data.
 Some tasks are also to be solved using DataFrames and Spark SQL.

-The second part of the porject uses Spark GraphX and DataFrames to calculate the PageRank of posts.
+The second part of the project uses Spark GraphX and DataFrames to calculate the PageRank of posts.